The Fernie Snowmobile Association has been the unified voice for snowmobiling in the Elk Valley since March 1st, 1990.

 Please visit www.ferniesnowmobile.com for more information including events and grooming schedule.

 100% of Day Pass fees goes towards offsettings the costs associated with upkeep of snowmobiling infrustructure in the area.
 You can buy in advance online, or on the day at the trailhead (cash-only).
-You will receive a physical ticket as proof of purchase.
+Annual trail pass is $200-$250/year for an adult.

 FSA Members: Free